David Mitogo: International career

 In April 2010, Mitogo was called by the Equatoguinean national under-20 team for the second match against Gabon in the 2011 African Youth Championship qualifiers (preliminary round).
 He scored the Equatoguinean goal, in a 1–1 draw.

 In late July 2010, Mitogo received his first callup for the full side, for a friendly with Morocco on 11 August.
 He came on as a substitute for Juan Mbela in the 67th minute.

 Personal life

 Mitogo came from a multiracial background.
 His white father, whose surname is García, was Spanish, while his black mother, surnamed Mitogo, was a Fang.

+Disappearance and death

+On 11 May 2023, Mitogo disappeared.
+Before his disappearance, he sent several messages of gratitude to his teammates.
+At the time, only trace found by the authorities was his cell phone, which appeared on the bridge that connects the cities of Arnoia and Ribadavia.
+His body was recovered from river Avia two weeks later, on 23 May.